py5coding/py5book/content/processing_mode.md

 JPype supports Java Interfaces that are implemented Python.
 You cannot create a Python class that inherits from a Java class but you can create a Python class that implements a Java Interface.
 You should read JPype's documentation on [implementing Java Interfaces](https://jpype.readthedocs.io/en/latest/userguide.html#implementing-java-interfaces) if you want to explore the matter further.

-Here is a quick example to illustrate how to use this feature with py5.
+Here is an example to illustrate how to use this feature with py5.

 Start with this Java Interface: